publicissapient-france/e-footprint/docs_sources/mkdocs_sourcefiles/tutorial.md

 This notebook provides an example scenario that you can use to get familiar with the Python API of efootprint: the daily video consumption of all French households on a big streaming platform.

 You will get to describe:

-- the infrastructure involved (serveurs with auto-scaling settings, storage, service and network)
+- the infrastructure involved (servers with auto-scaling settings, storage, service and network)
 - the user journey involving 2 steps (Streaming, Upload)
 - the usage pattern and the device population that executes it (the laptops of all French households)